THE POWER OF INGENUITY TURNS AN OLD WAREHOUSE INTO A WORLD-CLASS DATA CENTER.

 The Joint Research Center (JRC) is the European Commission’s in-house science service located in Ispra, Italy.
-The JRC was expanding and asked Daniel Robbins, GIGA’s head of Program Development, to build a data center that was on the cutting edge in terms of performance and efficiency.
+The JRC was expanding and asked Daniel Robbins, GIGA’s Executive Vice President, Data Center Solutions, to build a data center that was on the cutting edge in terms of performance and efficiency.
 The challenge was figuring out a way to put it in an ancient concrete warehouse.
 Thanks to our modular technology and creative team of experts, there’s now a data center at the foot of the Alps that is the envy of a whole continent.

 - The generations-old, concrete-walled warehouse greatly limited our modification options.
 Constraints included lack of space and lack of power.

 - Due to the lack of available power at the building, additional power had to be brought through distribution to the site.

 - Extremely high efficiency goals were set – a targeted PUE of 1.25, meaning the power to support the data center infrastructure would need to be just 25% of the total power that the IT equipment consumed.
 Usually this is one for one, or a PUE of 2.0.

 - Location was near the Swiss border at the foothills of the Italian Alps.